logo

 SaxoTraderGO

-SaxoTraderGO is suitable for traders of all experience levels, and is the platform used by the majority of Saxo clients.
+SaxoTraderGO is suitable for traders with an intermediate to high level of experience, and is the platform used by the majority of Saxo clients.

 As its flagship platform, SaxoTraderGo provides everything that even an advanced trader is likely to need while navigating the market.
 There are complex order types and smart features enabling the seamless management of risk.
 The user interface is complex and the sheer number of available options means it takes time to fully get to grips with it, but Saxo provides plenty of guidance in the form of webinars, guides and videos.